Mission

 Movin Nyanasengeran

-Currently a PhD student in National University of Singapore, Movin is working on better understanding regional bird diversity and how it relates to earth history and conservation.
-An avid regional birder, he gains energy from the people around him, and is always happy to chat about birds and birding.
+Having recently completed his PhD at the National University of Singapore, Movin continues to work on better understanding regional bird diversity and its relationship to biogeography and conservation.
+An avid birder and incorrigible extrovert he gains energy from the people around him, and is always happy to chat when found in the field.

 Goh Cheng Teng